PowerDNS/pdns-ansible/README.md

 unit systemd has not read.
 The reload happens even when `pdns_service_state: stopped` keeps the service down, so the next manual start uses the drop-in this run wrote.

-Tag selection filters tasks, not handlers: under `--skip-tags service` the service task is skipped, but a configuration change still notifies the restart handler, and restarting an inactive unit starts it.
-Use `pdns_disable_handlers: true` to apply configuration without touching the running service.
+Ansible does not filter handlers by tag, so the restart handler reads `ansible_skip_tags` itself: under `--skip-tags service` the service task is skipped and the handler restarts nothing, while the systemd units of that run are still reloaded. `--tags config` is unaffected and still restarts.
+`pdns_disable_handlers: true` remains the way to apply configuration without restarting in a run that is not tag-filtered.

 With `pdns_provision: true` the role always flushes the handlers before provisioning, whatever `pdns_flush_handlers` is set to: provisioning talks to the API of the running server at the